adraffy/ensip-norm/draft.md

 * Unicode presentation may vary between applications and devices.
 	* Unicode is text and ultimately subject to font-styling.
 	* Unsupported characters (`�`) may appear unremarkable.
-	* Unsupported emoji sequences with ZWJ may present indistinguishable from those without ZWJ.
+	* Unsupported emoji sequences with ZWJ may appear indistinguishable from those without ZWJ.
 * Names composed of labels of different bidi properties may appear differently depending on context.
 	* Normalization does not enforce single-directional names.
 	* Names may be composed of labels of different bidi however valid labels are never bidi.